kimrs/blog/OpenID_Connect_and_SPAs_explained/article.md

 ```
 open https://sober.eu.auth0.com/authorize?client_id=BK7iS32Y9QanjdGCLZk499DJ30t7jp0N&redirect_uri=http%3A%2F%2Flocalhost%3A8080&scope=openid%20profile&response_type=code&response_mode=form_post
 ```
-3. Exchange the authorization code for the access token
+Lastly, we exchange the authorization code for the access token.
 The server we previously started prints out the authorization code.
-The output should be something like this:
+The output should be something like:
 ```bash
 code=DRnYrDZDBEHdGrhj&state=g6Fo2SA2R09xNnlEeG1VRlFsaXBMRndMblZ2U1NxbmYzOWxvZKN0aWTZIGM0OFlFRGVad24tYXpfNmNLVkFyZ1dZTmwzZ2lHSVdNo2NpZNkgQks3aVMzMlk5UWFuamRHQ0xaazQ5OURKMzB0N2pwME4
 ```
 The code part is the authorization code.
 Exchange this and the client secret for the access token using the token endpoint.
-For this grant type to be secure, this should happen through the backchannel.
+For this grant type to be secure, this should happen from the backend.

 ```bash
 cat data_sign_in.json